randykinne/DRW-Prospect-Reddit-Bot/README.md

 The program is currently configured for the specific purpose of posting information about Detroit Red Wings prospects onto the [r/DetroitRedWings](reddit.com/r/DetroitRedWings) subreddit daily post.

-***There are future plans to change adjustment options to config.json rather than hardcode, but this is currently not the case..***
+***There are future plans to change adjustment options to config.json rather than hardcode, but this is currently not the case.***

 To use for another purpose, open DRWProspectBot.py in your favorite editor and edit the following: